meemorris/week-2-pair-exercise-java/10_Review/review-student/java/README.md

 Earlier, you wrote code to retrieve a specific department from the `departments` list by its index, but what if you didn't know its index, or if it was an unordered collection?
 You could instead loop through the collection, test for a particular value, and return the item that matches.
 This is a common technique to use when a language or library doesn't provide a built-in method, or you're managing complex data or conditions.

-Create another `private static` method in the `Application` class.
+Create another `private` method in the `Application` class.
 Have the method accept a `String` and return a `Department`.
 Give the method a descriptive name for what it does—for example, `getDepartmentByName`.

 In the method, iterate through `departments`, and test if each department's `name` matches the `String` passed into the method.
 If it matches, return that `Department`.
 If there's no match, return `null`.